-After a highly decorated amateur career that that included a runner-up finish in the 2011 U.S. Amateur at Erin Hills (lost to Kelly Kraft) and low-amateur honors in the 2011 U.S. Open at Congressional Country Club, the native Southern Californian broke through for his first PGA Tour victory in the 2017 Shriners Hospital for Children Open in Las Vegas, and then added a second at the Memorial two weeks prior to the 2019 U.S. Open with a final-round 64.
+After a highly decorated amateur career that included a runner-up finish in the 2011 U.S. Amateur at Erin Hills (lost to Kelly Kraft) and low-amateur honors in the 2011 U.S. Open at Congressional Country Club, the native Southern Californian broke through for his first PGA Tour victory in the 2017 Shriners Hospital for Children Open in Las Vegas, and then added a second at the Memorial two weeks prior to the 2019 U.S. Open with a final-round 64.
 He picked up his third title in the 2020 Zozo Championship at Sherwood Country Club in Thousand Oaks, Calif., about 75 minutes north from where he grew up, and won the Memorial for a second time on June 6.
-Cantlay also nearly rallied to win the 2019 Masters, shooting weekend rounds of 64-68 to tie for ninth.
-Member of the 2011 USA Walker Cup Team.
+Cantlay also nearly rallied to win the Masters, shooting weekend rounds of 64-68 to tie for ninth.
+Cantlay was a member of the 2011 USA Walker Cup Team.
 A week after his T-21 finish in the 2011 U.S. Open, Cantlay shot a course-record 60 during the PGA Tour's Travelers Championship at TPC River Highlands in Cromwell, Conn.
 It was the lowest round ever shot by an amateur in a PGA Tour event.
-The following week, he was the low amateur in the AT&T National and he also was the low amateur in the 2011 RBC Canadian Open.
 He turned professional in 2012 as the No. 1 player in the World Amateur Ranking after tying for 41st in the U.S. Open at The Olympic Club, forgoing his final two seasons at UCLA.
 But back issues plagued Cantlay until 2017 when he managed to qualify for the season-ending Tour Championship after starting the year on a medical extension.
 He was a member of the victorious 2019 U.S. Presidents Cup Team.